-The UNDP/UNFPA/UNICEF/WHO/World Bank Special Programme of Research, Development and Research Training in Human Reproduction (HRP) is the oldest co-sponsored UN programme currently housed at WHO within the Department of Reproductive Health and Research.
+The UNDP/UNFPA/UNICEF/WHO/World Bank Special Programme of Research, Development and Research Training in Human Reproduction (HRP) is currently housed at the WHO within the Department of Reproductive Health and Research.
 It is funded from a special Trust Fund and governed by the Policy and Coordination Committee (PCC) with representation of the co-sponsoring agencies, the donor governments, IPPF, and governments of programme countries selected by the WHO Regional Committees.

 HRP is a widely recognised global leader in research on sexual and reproductive health and rights (SRHR) with a very wide scope of activities in research, research coordination, evidence synthesis and consensus-building, development of guidelines, norms and standards, translation of evidence into policies and programmes, and strengthening the capacity for SRHR research in low- and lower-middle income countries.
-HRP staff is organised in three thematic teams: MCA covering research in maternal and perinatal health including abortion safety; HRX covering research in contraception, fertility, sexually transmitted infections and cancers of the reproductive system; and AGH covering adolescent SRHR, gender-based and sexual violence, female genital mutilation, SRHR in humanitarian settings and health emergencies, sexual health and rights and digital technologies.
 HRP is also mandated by the UN System as the lead for monitoring of and reporting on several indicators of the Agenda for Sustainable Development.

-An external evaluation is commissioned by the PCC every five years.
-This was the fourth external evaluation covering the period from January 2013 to December 2017.
+An external evaluation is commissioned by the PCC every five years. hera was selected to conduct the fourth external evaluation covering the period from January 2013 to December 2017.